Isomorphic13/image-recognition-with-neuron-simulation/README.md

 ![Voltage over time](images/voltage_dynamics_diff_currents1.png) ![Voltage over time](images/voltage_dynamics_diff_currents2.png)

 As we see, different currents cause different voltage dynamics.
-We will use this property later, when we will set different outer currents for white and black pixels.
-The second important property of current in physiological neurons is how voltages $i$ in neuron chains cause current in neuron $j$:
+We will use this property later, when we will set different apllied currents for white and black pixels.
+The second important property of current in physiological neurons is how voltages $V_i$ in neuron chains cause current in neuron $j$:

 $$ I_j = \sum_{i < j} w_{ij} V_i $$